Skip page header and navigation

 Other major international airports include Manchester, Liverpool and Newcastle in the North of England, Birmingham in the Midlands and Bristol in the South West.
 Scotland is served by both Edinburgh and Glasgow airports.
 Cardiff Airport provides international connections for Wales, while Northern Ireland is served by Belfast.

 All British airports are well connected with local public transport.
-The Heathrow Express provides a fast, direct train into London Paddington station, while the airport is also connected to the London Underground network.
+The Heathrow Express provides a fast, direct train into London Paddington station, while the airport is also connected to the London Underground network and the Elizabeth Line.
 GatwickStansted and Manchester have regular express train connections, while Edinburgh has a tram link to the city centre.
 Shop for Heathrow Express tickets and Stansted Express tickets here.

 Getting to Britain by train via LeShuttle or Eurostar